Film: The Hills Have Eyes

-- Kill 'em All: The mutants' plan in the original, in the remake, it becomes Doug's.
+- Kill 'em All: This was the mutants' plan in the original, in here, it becomes Doug's.

-- Kill It with Fire: Combined with the crucifixion, terrifying, in both
+- Kill It with Fire: Big Bob's fate, combined with crucifixion.

-- Mutants: In the original, the mutation of Papa Jupiter and his children is only subtly hinted to be the result of fallout (though casting Michael Berryman as Pluto is a rather... strong hint); in the remake, it's outright stated.
+- Mutants: In the original film, the mutation of Papa Jupiter and his children is only subtly hinted to be the result of fallout (though casting Michael Berryman as Pluto is a rather... strong hint); in the remake, it's outright stated.

-- Red Right Hand: Papa Jupiter's split nose in the original.
-In the remake he was going to have a parasitic twin growing from his torso, but this didn't make the final cut.
+- Red Right Hand: Papa Jupiter was going to have a parasitic twin growing from his torso, but it didn't make the final cut.

 - Took a Level in Badass: Doug Bukowski, the bespectacled pacifist telecommunications worker who, near the end of the movie, goes on a bloody rampage through the hideout of cannibalistic mutants to save his baby daughter.

 - Villainous Breakdown: Pluto suffers this when Lizard avoids him to rape Brenda.